salil-sudo/arcoricer/README.md

 Some features and specs of this setup can be found [here](https://github.com/salil-sudo/arcoricer/blob/main/FEATURES.md)

 An minimal version of arcoricer based on **Arch Linux** can be found [here](https://github.com/salil-sudo/archricer)
-#### Warning: Use this autoricer at your own risk.
+#### Warning: Use this arcoricer at your own risk.
 Best thing to do is install it on a freshly erased drive.
 Dont forget to backup your data before you do anything (Unless you know what you are doing :wink:)

 ## Pre-Installation